COMCIFS/comcifs.github.io/dictionary_development_practices.md

 ## Releasing a stable dictionary version

-The following changes should be applied to developmental version in preparation for its release as a stable version:
+The following changes should be applied to a developmental version in preparation for its release as a stable version:

 1. The version number should be updated to reflect the stable release version.
 This should generally only require the removal of the '-dev-*n*' postfix from the developmental version number.
 The change should be applied both to the `_dictionary.version` data item and the `_dictionary_audit.version` data item;
 2. The release date should be updated to reflect the release date of the stable version.
-This changed should be applied both to the `_dictionary.date` data item and the `_dictionary_audit.date` data item;
+The change should be applied both to the `_dictionary.date` data item and the `_dictionary_audit.date` data item;
 3. The `_dictionary_audit.revision` data item value associated with the current release may should be reviewed and simplified if needed.

 The release is considered finalised once the a stable version is placed in a separate Git tag.
-After this it can be distributed to other official IUCr resources (website, ftp).
+After this it can be distributed to other official IUCr resources (website, FTP).